OsloMet1811/Digital-Twin/mocap feedback and setpoint/README.md

 ---------

 ### 1. Map a kill-switch to the RC transmitter
 This is an important step since there will always be some uncertainty regarding the real life behaviour of the autonomous system in action.
+The steps is the same as for [mapping any flight mode.](https://docs.px4.io/en/config/flight_mode.html)

 ### 2. Configure Motive Tracker
 Optitrack has a great [OptiTrack Documentation Wiki](https://v20.wiki.optitrack.com/index.php?title=OptiTrack_Documentation_Wiki) with videos and in-depth pages for there system.
+Calibrating the system, create rigid bodies and enable vrpn streaming will be most important for this project.

 * [Calibrate the Optitrack system](https://v20.wiki.optitrack.com/index.php?title=Calibration)
 * [Create and track rigid Body](https://v20.wiki.optitrack.com/index.php?title=Rigid_Body_Tracking)
 * [Enable VRPN streaming](https://v20.wiki.optitrack.com/index.php?title=Data_Streaming)

 ### 3. VPRN Client ROS node

 ### 4. Mavros node